Kraku/front-end-assignment/README.md

 With the server already running, we can start tests with `npm run test`.

+My goal was not to make full coverage.
+A few tests that I added to this project are more like proof that I am familiar with writing them.
+Unfortunately, the time that I had available for making this task was limited.

 ### Task 1
 On [/bacon](http://localhost:3333/bacon) you should see a page with beautiful slices of fried bacon, that comes from external source.